 Gravenberch has been with Ajax since he was just eight years old, so you can already begin to get a flavour of his qualities.
 Stylish, creative, elegant, pacy, the list goes on.
 Just buy him, please.

 The latest off the Portuguese production line of technically brilliant playmakers.
 A very clever footballer who keeps himself busy and is always looking for pockets of space.

-Yet to be afforded his chance in the Barcelona first team.
+The latest big thing at Barça and has already scored in La Liga.
 Comfortable anywhere across a midfield three and likes to join in with attacks.

 There's not a lot we can tell you about this man that you probably don't already know.
-A sensational talent who has proven he can handle the physicality of a league like the Championship, but has the ability to excel in any league.
+A sensational talent who has already made his international debut for England.
+His price tag will only grow as the years go by.

 It's a travesty that this man hasn't been snapped up by one of European football's behemoths yet.
 A fantastic carrier of the ball and someone you can rely on to produce consistently if your budget can stretch.

 Comfortable in a whole host of different positions so would be a great asset for any squad.
 Likes to protect the backline but also has the energy to get up the field.